chinhau-lim/imdb_movie_reviews/README.md

-## IMDb Movie Reviews - NLP Technique Exploration
+## IMDb Movie Reviews - Sentiment Classification

-### This project uses the IMDb movie reviews dataset to explore and compare the performance of different NLP techniques and ML algorithms.
+### This project uses the IMDb movie reviews dataset to predict the number of positive/negative reviews and explore the performance of different NLP techniques and ML algorithms.
 <br>

 This project can be divided into 2 parts: